KG-NINJA/openai-to-z-fuwa/template.md

-# OpenAI to Z 自動分析レポート
+# OpenAI to Z automatic analysis report

-- 解析日時:
+- Analysis date and time: